aminhossain/covid19-vaccine/README.md

 - Install the relevant packages (e.g., twilio/sdk).
 - Update the UserNotificationJob to send SMS along with emails.
 - Add necessary configurations for the SMS provider in .env.

+## Contact
+If you discover any kind of issue or need assistance, please send an e-mail to [aminhossain283@gmail.com](mailto:aminhossain283@gmail.com).
+I will get back to you as soon as possible.
+Thank you.